JuliaPlots/PlotDocs.jl/docs/src/backends.md

 backend stability | Gaston
 plot+data -> `.hdf5` file | HDF5

 Of course this list is rather subjective and nothing in life is that simple.
 Likely there are subtle tradeoffs between backends, long hidden bugs, and more excitement.
-Don't be shy to try out something new!
+Don't be shy to try out something new !

 ---

 ## [GR](https://github.com/jheinen/GR.jl)

 The default backend.
-Super fast with lots of plot types.
+Very fast with lots of plot types.
 Still actively developed and improving daily.

 ```@example backends
 gr(); backendplot() # hide